Indonesians in Hong Kong: Pre-migration experience

 Pre-migration experience for inductees into the domestic labor migration system involves overcrowding, shortage of food and facilities, abuse, and exploitation because the minimum standard regulation of the training centers set by the Indonesian Labour Department are not enforced.
 The camps in which the young women migrants are made to stay for the duration of their training also double as a system of incarceration.
 Following the period of training, the workers will spend up to a few years indefinitely detained until a job offer is made in order to prevent pregnancy and ensure that workers will be available when jobs are requested.

 The living conditions in the centers are very poor.
 Women are made to sleep on the floor packed tightly against each other, and only one bucket of water is afforded per person for bathing.
 There is little medical care for the health problems that result from these conditions, and physical and sexual abuse is a prevailing reality.
 Even the trip from home to the migration center often involves being sexually abused by the training center recruiter.

 Remittances and savings

-Indonesians in Hong Kong send remittances less frequently than Indonesians in Japan and Singapore, or Filipinos in Hong Kong; they were also somewhat less likely than Filipinos to use a bank to send such remittances, instead relying on friends or other informal networks such as hawala.
+Indonesians in Hong Kong send remittances less frequently than Indonesians in Japan and Singapore, or Filipinos in Hong Kong; they were also somewhat less likely than Filipinos to use a bank to send such remittances, instead relying on friends, remittance networks such as Alipay or other informal networks such as hawala.
 Contrary to the trend in Latin America, where remittances from relatives working in the United States are often used to meet daily expenses or for other consumption, in one 2005 survey, more than half of Indonesian workers in Hong Kong reported that their families used their remittances to start businesses, each creating between one and five jobs.